armand1m/development-toolkit/README.md

 The idea for this package came from the generators available in the [react-boilerplate/react-boilerplate](https://github.com/react-boilerplate/react-boilerplate) project.

-## June, 2017

-Actually, this has a dependency called `plop`, and only exposes a single generator for a React component.
-It uses `inquirer-directory` to ask you where to put your generated component relative to the process working directory.

-Actually, this is just a set of generators.
-More tools can be implemented in the future.
-Though it has only a simple React Generator for now, I'm probably going to use this same package for backend microservices scaffolding in the future, something related to [armand1m/microservices](https://github.com/armand1m/microservices)

 ## How can I use this?

  - Add `plop` and `armand1m-development-toolkit` to your project as development dependency: